willijar/cl-data-format-validation/README.txt

-  which returns the parse type specification and a `present-p` values in the usual way. `if-no-specification` specifies either a type specification to be used if the field is not found in `field-specifications` or `:error` for this case to be flagged as an error.
+  which returns the parse type specification and a `present-p` values in the usual way. `if-no-specification` specifies either a type specification to be used if the field is not found in `field-specifications`, `:error` for this case to be flagged as an error or `:ignore` to ignore fields without specifications.
   If defaults to `nil` i.e. value is passed through as a string without parsing.

   `skip-blanks-p` will allow the parser to skip leading blank lines on